1. Who is responsible for data processing and with whom can I get in touch?

 7. Which data protection rights do I have?

-Each party involved has the right to information under Article 15 of the GDPR, the right of correction under Article 16 GDPR, the right to cancellation under Article 17 GDPR, the right to restriction of processing under Article 18 GDPR, the right to object under Article 21 GDPR and the right to data portability under Article 20 GDPR.
-With regard to the right to information and the right to erase, the restrictions under §§ 34 and 35 BDSG apply.
-In addition, there is a right of appeal to the Bavarian data protection supervisory authority (Article 77 DSGVO in conjunction with Section 19 BDSG).
+Each party has the right to information on the categories of processed data, processing purposes, storage period and any recipients according to Article 15 GDPR, the right of correction according to Article 16 GDPR, the right to cancellation according to Article 17 GDPR, the right to restriction of processing according to Article 18 GDPR, the right to opposition of processing, if this was based on a legitimate interest (Article 21 (1) GDPR).
+A right to revoke a given consent with effect for the future (Article 7 (3) GDPR) and the right to data portability according to Article 20 GDPR.
+With regard to the right to information and the right to deletion, the restrictions under §§ 34 and 35 BDSG apply.
+In addition, there is a right to appeal to a competent data protection supervisory authority (Article 77 DSGVO in conjunction with Section 19 BDSG).

 You may revoke your consent to the processing of personal data at any time.
 This also applies to the revocation of declarations of consent that were issued to us prior to the General Data Protection Regulation that came into force on May 25, 2018.
 Please note that the revocation only applies to the future; processing that took place before the revocation is not affected.